rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 Delete a Comment
 ----------------------------------------
 **Description:** Delete the comment at the location under the cursor.
-This option is only available for user defined comments.
+This option is only available for user-defined comments.

 **Steps:** Right-click on an instruction with a user-defined comment and choose ``Delete comment``